Kira41/coin/README.md

 The old WebSocket server has been removed.
 The dashboard now relies on a long polling endpoint (`php/long_poll.php`).
-Client-side JavaScript keeps sending background requests and immediately processes any returned events to update balances or orders without reloading the page.
+Client-side JavaScript keeps sending background requests and immediately processes any returned events to update balances or trades without reloading the page.

 ## Profit/Loss calculation